-The directors of First National Bank of Eswatini Limited are responsible for the preparation and fair presentation of the annual financial statements comprising the statement of financial position, statement of comprehensive income, statement of changes in equity, statement of cash flows, and the notes to the financial statements as at 30 June 2020.
+The directors of First National Bank of Eswatini Limited ("bank" or "FNB" or "FNB Eswatini") are responsibleforthepreparationandfairpresentation of the annual financial statements comprising the statement of financial position, statement of comprehensive income, statement of changes in equity, statement of cash flows, and the notes to the financial statements as at 30 June 2021.
 These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS), including interpretations issued by the IFRS Interpretations Committee, the Financial Reporting Pronouncements as issued by Financial Reporting Standards Council and in the manner required by the Financial Institutions Act of 2005.